How to Build a Retirement Income Plan

 5. Consider All Options

-You should also be open-minded and consider options like income annuities and reverse mortgages.
-Some of these financial products have gotten an unwarranted bad reputation because they were recommended in a situation where they didn’t fit.
+You should also be open-minded and consider other options, such as income annuities and reverse mortgages.
+Some of these financial products have gotten an unwarranted bad reputation.
+However, this is just because they were recommended in a situation where they weren’t actually a fit for that person’s individual financial circumstances.
 But in the right circumstances, these tools can improve your retirement income plan.

 An Easy Way to Model Your Retirement Income

 The NewRetirement retirement calculator makes it easy for you to follow these steps for a retirement income plan.
-After entering some initial data and assessing where you stand now, you can document your income and spending timelines and calculate the difference.
+After entering some initial data and assessing where you stand now, you can document your income and spending timelines.
+Then, you can calculate the difference.
 Next, try out different scenarios for how you can best get the income you need.
-What happens to your finances overall if you get better investment returns or if you buy an annuity.
+You can explore options like what happens to your finances overall if you get better investment returns or if you buy an annuity.